 Aristotle and the Lyceum

 It was at the Lyceum that Aristotle probably composed most of his approximately 200 works, of which only 31 survive.
 In style, his known works are dense and almost jumbled, suggesting that they were lecture notes for internal use at his school.
 The surviving works of Aristotle are grouped into four categories.
 The “Organon” is a set of writings that provide a logical toolkit for use in any philosophical or scientific investigation.
-Next come Aristotle’s theoretical works, most famously his treatises on animals, cosmology, the “Physics” (a basic inquiry about the nature of matter and change) and the “Metaphysics” (a quasi-theological investigation of existence itself).
+Next come Aristotle’s theoretical works, most famously his treatises on animals (“Parts of Animals,” “Movement of Animals,” etc.), cosmology, the “Physics” (a basic inquiry about the nature of matter and change) and the “Metaphysics” (a quasi-theological investigation of existence itself).

 Third are Aristotle’s so-called practical works, notably the “Nicomachean Ethics” and “Politics,” both deep investigations into the nature of human flourishing on the individual, familial and societal levels.
 Finally, his “Rhetoric” and “Poetics” examine the finished products of human productivity, including what makes for a convincing argument and how a well-wrought tragedy can instill cathartic fear and pity.